Can you avoid the costs of refinancing a mortgage?

 However, there are some non-negotiable expenses, too.
 Your loan officer likely won’t be able to lower fees charged by third parties such as the survey, home appraisal, or recording fees.
 Lenders simply pass these fees along to you, the borrower.

-Always compare closing costs and refinance rates from multiple lenders
+Always compare quotes from multiple lenders

 You should always get multiple mortgage quotes from at least three lenders, including your current mortgage company.
 Then compare your Loan Estimates to find the lowest-cost option.